 Improving living conditions since 2012

-As mentioned in the at the page under which we discuss land rights and the importance of equal land rights – soil is a limited resource.
-As a resource it creates competition, and have been at the center stage for several conflicts in Africa and around the globe.
-Moreover, it have forced people to leave their home, creating a lack of secure tenure.
+As mentioned on several pages on our website – soil is a limited resource.
+As such, it creates competition and have been at the center stage for several conflicts in Africa.
+Moreover, conflict over land have forced people to leave their home, creating a lack of secure tenure and poverty.

-MUD Africa works and advocates equality of land rights in both rural and urban environments.
-In the long run, equality of land rights leads to equal opportunities for women and men, combating poverty, increasing democracy and citizens’ ability to influence their own lives.
-For long-term and lasting results, we consider it essential that entire residential areas participate in the project process.
-Together and from the perspective of local residents, the best results are achieved.
+MUD Africa works and advocates for equal land rights in both rural and urban setting.
+In the long run, equality of land rights leads to equal opportunities for women and men, combats poverty, increases democracy and citizens’ ability to influence their own lives.
+For long-term and sustainable results, we consider it essential that entire communities participate in the project process.
+Together, and from the perspective of local residents, the best results are achieved.